dten/vuedts/README.md

 vuedts src/components
 ```

 Then `.vue.d.ts` file corresponding `.vue` file will be output.
 So you can import each `.vue` component with concrete type declaration!
-This would useful if you would like to unit test your components in TypeScript.
+This would help your editor inspect.

 For example, if there is the following component: